keanucornellwilderIT/Network-Troubleshooting-Wireshark-Lab/README.md

-# Wireshark & Network Troubleshooting Help Desk Lab
+# Network Troubleshooting Wireshark Lab

 ## Overview
 This project demonstrates basic help desk and network troubleshooting scenarios using Wireshark within a Windows domain environment.
 The lab focuses on DNS troubleshooting, shared drive connectivity issues, and network communication testing commonly handled by IT support technicians.